Boone County Master Commissioner FAQ

 Is there a list of pending foreclosure cases or of upcoming sales?

 There is no list of pending cases or of upcoming sales other than those shown on the link to upcoming sales (see boonecountyky.org).
 This website is also on our Facebook page (see/like us on: Boone County Master Commissioner’s Office).
 When a property is referred to the Master Commissioner’s office for sale, the property is appraised and a sale date assigned; it is then posted to this website.
-In addition, the sale is advertised in the Boone County Recorder for three (3) consecutive weeks prior to the sale date.
+In addition, the sale is advertised in The Kentucky Enquirer, up to three (3) consecutive weeks prior to the sale date.

 Can I review the file for this property?